 Our progress to date

-We are planting in 62 sites that include terrestrial tree species and mangrove species.
+We are planting in 62 sites, only native tree species to Mozambique.
 Our reforestation program’s work in Mozambique helps protect coastal communities from environmental disasters, improve fisheries, remove carbon from the atmosphere, and increase biodiversity while addressing the urgent need for poverty alleviation.